opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_role_v3.md

 * `resource` - (Optional) The resources which will be granted/denied accesses.
   Format: `Service:*:*:resource:resource_path`.
   Examples: `KMS:*:*:KeyId:your_key`, `OBS:*:*:bucket:your_bucket`, `OBS:*:*:object:your_object`.

+* `condition` - (Optional) The conditions for the permission to take effect.
+A maximum of 10 conditions are allowed.
+  Conditions should be provided as string as in example above.

+-> For the full reference checkout [Policy Syntax](https://docs.otc.t-systems.com/en-us/usermanual/iam/iam_01_0017.html).

 ## Attributes Reference